JoonatanRitalahti/portfolio/README.md

 [Tiles&Tales](https://linktr.ee/tilesandtales)

 I was a Junior Unity Developer on the project for seven months.
 My biggest project was adding a randomised weekly booster reward to be unlocked by watching an ad.
 I added Unity advertisements to the project.
 I added support for one-time IAPs and limited-time event rotation with time calculation and purchase checks.
+Additionally I added a counter to show the downloaded size in the loading screen.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 ## AITTA - Finnish folktales (Ropoke) - Windows 2023